city-of-saint-louis/gis-asset-manager-ui/README.md

 GIS Asset Manager UI utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers for selecting existing assets and/or adding new assets.

 Developers can configure the module to fit a specific use case by passing property values to the module's custom elements.
-Users can select assets contained within the graphic layers by mouse click and/or add new assets using the Sketch feature depending on the module is configured.
 GIS Asset Manager UI can be configured to run in **Select Mode** allowing users to select existing assets, **Sketch Mode** allowing users to add new assets, or **both modes simultaneously**.
+Users can select assets contained within the graphic layers by mouse click and/or add new assets using the sketch feature depending on the module configuration.

-Selected assets are added to an array called 'chosenAssets', and newly sketched assets are added to an array called 'createdAssets'.
+Selected assets are added to an array called 'chosenAssets'.

+Newly sketched assets are added to an array called 'createdAssets'.

 GIS Asset Manager UI is not a standalone application.
 It is intended for use within a parent application.

-When the asset requirements have been met by the user, the array of chosen assets ('chosenAssets') and/or the array of newly sketched assets ('createdAssets') become available to the parent application through custom events that are triggered automatically when the asset requirements are met.
+When the user meets the asset requirements, the arrays of chosen assets ('chosenAssets') and/or newly sketched assets ('createdAssets') are made available to the parent application through custom events.

-The parent application can then receive the 'chosenAssets' array and/or the 'createdAssets' array through the use of custom event listeners.
+The parent application can then receive 'chosenAssets' and/or 'createdAssets' through the use of custom event listeners.
 The parent application can then consume the data as needed.

 ## **[Link to Demo](https://miniature-chainsaw-9qqvvzp.pages.github.io/)**